-is the ﬁrst New Zealand ﬁshing book to be so honoured overseas.
-Background information for Deceiving Trout was researched by Hammond, whose own ﬁrst book, the extensive New Zealand Encyclopaedia of Fly Fishing
+Parsons has already published four full—length ﬁshing books, A Fly Fisherman’s Year, Parsons’ Glory, A Taupo Season, and Deceiving Trout.
+Commissioned by Halcyon and published last year simultaneously in New Zealand, the United States, England, and Australia.
+Deceiving Trout is the ﬁrst New Zealand ﬁshing book to be so honoured overseas.
+Background information for Deceiving Trout was researched by Hammond, whose own ﬁrst book, the extensive New Zealand Encyclopaedia of Fly Fishing, the ﬁrst

 Cover photography courtesy of Nick Bradford, Simon Dickie Adventures, Auckland Weekly News, Bill Crawford and John Parsons.

 Although Bryn Hammond was born in Britain and did not come to live permanently in Taupo until early 1981 he had more than forty years of close association with New Zealand in his seafaring and in occasional years of living here.
 By chance he chose to live ﬁve minutes away from John Parsons who was later to invite him to collaborate in this anthology.
 Thereafter the joint research and preparation occupied much of his waking and dreaming time.
 It turned out to be a voyage of discovery full of delights and revelations.
 Like his co-editor, Bryn Hammond is a passionate angler and bibliophile, as well as being a regular contributor to ﬁshing magazines.
 Although temporarily back in Britain he maintains close links with New Zealand and New Zealand ﬁshing.

 This post was last modified on 01/09/2019 1:04 am